jebofponderworthy/windows-tools/README.md

 ## RUNALL.CMD:  Download, verify by hash, and run the above in PowerShell

 [This is a CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/RUNALL.CMD), which if run as administrator, will download, verify integrity by hash, and run both of the above.
 It runs OWTAS first and then CATE, for a bit of a speed increment.
+It requires PowerShell to be present, though runs in administrative CMD.